First Global Conference On Methamphetamine

 FOR MEDIA: The major sessions of the conference are open to reporters.
 Site visits, photo opportunities and interviews can be arranged.
 For journalists not traveling to Prague, interviews and briefings with key spokespeople and presenters can be arranged on request.

-Sponsors and Partners include: The Czech Republic, Charles University, City of Prague, Network Environmental Systems, Marathon Oil Company, Podane Ruce, Cranstoun Drug Services, Sananim, Institute Scan, and The Thorne Group.
+Sponsors and Partners include: The Czech Republic, Charles University, the City of Prague, Network Environmental Systems, Podane Ruce, Cranstoun Drug Services, Sananim, Institute Scan, Systems, Inc, and The Thorne Group.